IRTF-HRPC/drafts/draft-political.md

                                    - Lawrence Busch

-    "As standards emerge from contested contexts, thet immediately function as a means of control within the political and economic order."
+    "As standards emerge from contested contexts, that immediately function as a means of control within the political and economic order."

                                    - Andrew L. Russell